Catechesis of the Good Shepherd

 Once children have had a lesson and been introduced to a material, they are free to choose that work anytime they are in the Atrium.
 Many children return to a work again and again, deepening their understanding of and response to God’s word.

 In addition to materials that illustrate and concretize scripture lessons (The Good Shepherd, the parables of the Kingdom of God , the Annunciation, the Nativity, etc.) there are works that help children understand the things the priest uses on the altar, the meaning of the gestures the priest uses, works related to Baptism, Eucharist, and the liturgical calendar, and liturgical colors.
 There are also works on geography which help place Jesus in a real place and time.
-Once children have had a lesson, they may wish to deepen their experience with a related work – coloring their own map or working with the figures of the Nativity, or tracing a line drawing illustrating the material or scripture passage for example.
+Once children have had a lesson, they may wish to deepen their experience with a related work – coloring their own map or working with the figures of the Nativity, or tracing a line drawing illustrating the material or scripture passage.

 As in other Montessori classrooms there are also works related to “practical life.”
 These include pouring, sorting, folding, transferring, flower-arranging, polishing, hand washing, and table cleaning.
 These works help children with concentration and focus, and caring for their environment.
 They also help children develop a capacity for stillness.
 The works are simple with an eye to mastery and self-correction.
 If water spills on a tray while pouring, for example, there is a small sponge to take the water up.
 The catechist or assistant slowly demonstrates each work before the child tries it, using no words while moving, so that the child can focus solely on the movements in the lesson.